-Below, we take a look at five common real estate investing tax strategies that investors need to know to mitigate taxes and increase profits
+Below, we take a look at essential real estate investing tax strategies that investors need to know to mitigate taxes and increase profits.

 Investing in real estate is a great way to build wealth.
 It allows you to build equity in an appreciating asset and comes with several important tax benefits.
 For example, depreciation allows you to recover the cost of the property purchase price, homeowners can borrow against their equity for future investments, and investors are also able to deduct their mortgage or loan interest.

 These real estate tax benefits make it incredibly enticing to invest in property in the US.
 They are designed to help investors minimize taxes by deducting overheads so that they can quickly scale their portfolios and achieve their financial goals.

 In this article, we take a look at some of the key real estate investing tax strategies that investors need to know about if they’re to be successful with real estate.